 - Our desire to collaborate with our partners so we create the right app to achieve their goals

-- Our ambition that people find our apps useful and important enough to keep on their device or recall the phrase needed to invoke an app
+- Our ambition that people find our apps useful and important enough to keep on their device

 For many of our projects we work with book publishers.
-We have tried to be part of their response to the challenge of digital in publishing.
+We have tried to be part of their response to the challenge of digital publishing.
 We still believe that many existing forms of publication still contain much more structure and “cleverness” than can be seen on the printed page and would make great apps.
 So we remain, when we get the chance, dedicated to bringing out as much of that editorial vision as can be squeezed into a download.

 We now see what apps can do beyond the book and increasingly work with our clients to find the vision that gives their readers or listeners or users or customers or consumers what they want and need in any format they’d like to get it.